riverlike14/riverlike14.github.io/computer/web-development/react/_posts/2023-01-17-Some-Button-Theory.md

 }
 ```

+- It is optional.
+- If someone passes down the incorrect kind of value(number instead of boolean), a warning will appear in console.
-- Our case is different.
+- It is used to be very popular.
+  - However, [Typescript](https://www.typescriptlang.org) does almost the same thing (and more).

-# PropTypes in Action
+## PropTypes in Action

 ```jsx
 // "./Button.js"